ThatCoolCoder/foss-rcas/README.md

 - add body drag
 - add settings screen to configure various things
     - as part of the settings, remember what the last plane you flew was
+    - add custom mapping of controller axis to sim axis (eg axis01 -> aileron)
-    - add support for controls mixing and trimming
+- add support for controls mixing and trimming (on a per-aircraft basis)
     - While users could configure this on their TXs, it seems nice to let them create a single generic sim model and have at least the mixing done automatically.
     - Plus, some people might be using gamepads or other input methods anyway.
+    - Likely would be best to implement this through some text-based format (toml?)
+    - Add support for flight computers/gyros and program a couple of types so that we can have quadcopters
+- audio
+    - procedural
+    - can link motor sound to an advanced motor simulation? (rpm, air disturbance factor)
 - possibly rework physics system to support non-fluid effectors
 - Even though the CG is apparently already really far back, the models feel nose heavy.
 If I move the CG further back, they don't become tailheavy, but they have weird rolling movements while pitching (asymmetric stall?)
 - Should spatialfluidrepository become an autoload singleton?
+- Make mod system
+    - Scanning for aircraft files in other directories is not difficult
+    - But packaging the scene files in such a way that all paths is relative is difficult
+    - Also it's likely to be difficult to load GLTF at runtime
+- It's likely that godot won't include the aircraft metadata .toml files in export, so tell it that they're assets
+- Make all "modules" instanceable scenes? (instead of just scripts)
+- Electrics simulation to optionally simulate battery drain.